Calimesa, California: Incorporation

 The City of Calimesa was incorporated on December 1, 1990, soon after the incorporation of its northern neighbor, the City of Yucaipa.
 Prior to its incorporation, the City of Calimesa existed as an unincorporated census designated town that straddled the Riverside–San Bernardino County line at the location where Interstate 10 climbs the San Gorgonio Pass going eastward from Redlands, California.

 Future

 The previous decade saw several planned communities approved for development within the city, including the JP Ranch Development (approximately 750 total homes), Calimesa Springs Development (approximately 270 homes), Summerwind Ranch at Oak Valley (3,841 homes, 260 acres of mixed-use commercial), and Mesa Verde (3,500 homes, and 64 acres of mixed-use commercial space).
 The number of approved units currently outnumbers the total population within the city.
 However, development of these large tracts have been slow to move forward until the demand increases.

 Sandalwood Fire

-The Sandalwood Fire, which started October 10, 2019, burned for five days.
+The fire burned for five days.